haquema/makers-javascript-fndamentals/contents/18_classes.md

 <!-- OMITTED -->

 Your friend's candies business is booming, and you're now working almost full time on the website — this is great!
 However, the more the features you implement, and the more code you add, the messier the project starts to feel.
-It might be time to tidy up things a bit.
+It might be time to tidy up things a bit, by splitting our code into classes.

-So far we've used only JavaScript functions, but much like other languages that support object-oriented design, we can declare and use classes in JS to organise our code.

 Classes in JS work in a similar way to other languages, they are declared with *methods* — and perhaps *attributes* — and can be instantiated when creating *instances*.
 By the end of this section, we'll write a few JavaScript classes that will allow us to execute code like this: